AnyLog-co/documentation/08- Blockchain & Metadata/05-1 UNS Custom Dynamic Examples.md

     ]
 }
 ```
+> Shown together above for readability, but these represent three separate messages arriving under three
+> separate topics — not one combined payload on the wire.

 Each row carries its own `table`, `tag`, `plc`/`mac` identifier, and `value` — this is full JSON, not a bare
 scalar, and different rows under the same base topic represent different measurements.
 Neither of those two